 If you have booked with a tour company such as Secret Paradise or with a hotel, guesthouse or resort it is likely that you will have provided them with your flight arrival details.
 If this is the case then it is usual for them to send a representative to meet with you at the arrival gate.
 They will then take care of your onward transfer meaning less hassle for you!

 The opening of the Sinamale Bridge at the end of August 2018, linking Male with Hulhule Island and Hulhumale, has brought about a number of changes to transfer choices to and from the airport.
 It is now possible to take a private taxi to Hulhumale or Male from the taxi rank directly outside the arrival area.
 Note that vehicles are currently not allowed to wait but from our experience there appears to be a steady stream of vehicles so you should not have to wait long.
-Charges are likely to fluctuate as this new airport services settles down.
-Expect to pay 100MVR to reach Hulhumale or Male, which also entails crossing the bridge!
+The current charge is 65MVR to reach Hulhumale or Male, which also entails crossing the bridge!

-To reach Male independently you can also choose to take the Airport Express Speedboat, the charge is MRF30 or US$2 for a one way transfer per person, leaving every 15 minutes.
-There is also the airport public ferry, charge MRF10 or US$1 per person one way, leaving every 10 minutes.
-Both leave from the new water front jetty, beneath the waterfront food court and opposite the domestic terminal.
-When you arrive in Male, just a 10 minute public ferry ride, you will be able to hail a taxi from the ferry terminal to your destination, guesthouse or hotel.
+To reach Male independently you can also take the airport public ferry, charge MRF10 or US$1 per person one way, leaving every 15 minutes.
+The ferry leaves from the new water front jetty, beneath the waterfront food court and opposite the domestic terminal.
+When you arrive in Male, after just a 10 minute public ferry ride, you will be able to hail a taxi from the ferry terminal to your destination, guesthouse or hotel.
 A one stop drop regardless of distance is 25MVR plus an additional 5MVR per item of luggage.